What is Codar AR?

 Since this medicine is used when needed, you may not be on a dosing schedule.
 Skip any missed dose if it's almost time for your next dose.
 Do not use two doses at one time.

 Do not take extended-release Codar AR more than 2 times in 24 hours.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A codeine overdose can be fatal, especially in a child or other person using the medicine without a prescription.
 Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.

-What should I avoid while taking Codar AR (chlorpheniramine and codeine)?
+What should I avoid while taking Codar AR?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Opioid medicine can slow or stop your breathing, and death may occur.
 A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.